ABOUT MAINE TEEN CAMP

 Jake has a background in theater and lighting and has worked as a lighting specialist in New York City.
 An accomplished self-taught builder, Jake has been at camp since the summer of 2016 and since that time, Jake has taken on different roles at camp, most recently as year round Facility Director.
 Jake spends each summer maintaining our beautiful camp grounds, overseeing his maintenance and house keeping department of staff, and collaborating on essential functions of our 55 acre facility.

 Jake has his Masters degree in Environmental Education.
-Jake is an avid outdoorsman and yoga enthusiast originally from Connecticut, whom met his fiancé, Ajay (our Co-Head of Music), at MTC and the couple plan to marry at camp in 2022.
+Jake is an avid outdoorsman and yoga enthusiast originally from Connecticut, whom met his husband, Ajay (our Co-Head of Music), at MTC and the couple married at camp in 2021.